 Not using WordPress yet?
 Another option to a redesign is to convert your existing site into a WordPress website.
 If your website is developed on an outdated platform the your website performance is probably lacking.
 Over the past 15 years, WordPress has transformed from a basic blogging tool into a powerful platform for designing and developing business websites.
 According to WordPress.com, and Netcraft, the WordPress software powers more than 35% of the web.

 At Emily Journey & Associates, we are experts at theme conversions and WordPress conversions.
-Call our friendly office today and we’ll talk with you about your options.
+Reach out to our office and we’ll talk with you about your options.

 Search Engine Optimization